Top 10 Best Bitcoin Movies And Documentaries to Watch in 2019

 The Bitcoin Phenomenon

-The Bitcoin Phenomenon is a documentary that focuses on the history, ideologies, and conflicts between the early adopters and the entrepreneurs pushing to take bitcoin mainstream.
-This 44-minute documentary – produced in 2014 – features leaders of the bitcoin movement and early bitcoin adopters such as Gavin Andresen, who discusses how he interacted and helped Satoshi Nakamoto, and how he got convinced that bitcoin is the future after reading the bitcoin whitepaper.
+The Bitcoin Phenomenon is a 2014 documentary that focuses on the history, ideologies, and conflicts between early adopters.
+The 44-minute documentary features leaders of the bitcoin movement, such as Gavin Andresen, who discusses how he interacted and helped Satoshi Nakamoto, and how he got convinced that bitcoin is the future after reading the whitepaper.

 The Bitcoin Phenomenon is ideal for people who are interested in learning more about Satoshi Nakamoto and how bitcoin got started.